-The form lists the terms and conditions of the agreement, which include the specifics of what information is classified, how the recipients can use it, and optional conditions such as jurisdiction and injunction (which involves issuing a court order to stop the Receiving Party from unlawfully sharing the Trade Secrets).
-Continue reading below to see a breakdown of New Mexico’s law regarding trade secrets as well as a guide for completing the NDA.
+Download the New Mexico Non-Disclosure Agreement (NDA) to legally restrict companies, contractors, and employees from taking confidential information that was discussed in private and sharing or using it in unlawful means.
+The form lists the terms and conditions of the agreement, which include the specifics of what information is classified, how the recipients can use it, and optional conditions such as jurisdiction and injunction (which involves issuing a court order to a party from using the secrets).

 Trade Secret Law

-New Mexico’s law regarding trade secrets, titled the “Uniform Trade Secrets Act,” covers how those that suffered from having their company confidential information stolen can claim damages.
-It states the ways in which the entity(s) using their information can be stopped by the court.
+New Mexico’s law regarding trade secrets, titled the “Uniform Trade Secrets Act,” covers how those that suffered from having their company’s confidential information stolen can claim damages.
 The following are the sections of the Act (Chapter 57 § 3A):

 - § 57-3A-1: The title of the Act.

 - § 57-3A-2: Gives the definitions of four (4) commonly used terms the Act refers to.